ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 applications retain throughput usage state when throughput advice increases.

-This approach ensures that network elements are able to reduce the frequency with which they send updated signals to as low as once per monitoring period.
+This approach ensures that SCONE network elements are able to reduce the frequency with which they send updated signals to as low as once per monitoring period.
 However, applying signals at a low frequency